 Deaths: Stabbed by Giak, Stabbed by Giak, Stabbed by Giak, Stabbed by Giak

 Rating: 2 loading screens out of five.

 All in all these relative relics still have the power to engage and sometimes surprise.
 They’re are all full price apps so you get what you pay for.
-There are no ads, no micro-transactions and no virtual currencies available in exchange for your hot, stinky real-world cash.
+There are no ads, no micro-transactions and no virtual florins available in exchange for your hot, stinky real-world cash.
 All of them scratch a certain niche itch that is best consumed in small doses.
-Perfect for public transport, waiting rooms, or a quick dive whilst propped up by pillows before bed.
+Perfect for public transport, waiting rooms, or a quick dive whilst propped up by pillows before bedtime.
 None of them are going to win any literary awards.
 None of them are beacons of gameplay or innovation.
 They are however, pretty fun.
-If you grew up on these things then it’s well worth a saunter down memory lane to a simpler time when the smell of musky paper and eraser crumbs filled the room and for a little while, you were a hero.
+Although the ephermeral nature of these particular incarnations will always struggle to match the tactile pleasures and olfactory bliss of a genuine wood pulp artifact, if you grew up on these things then it’s well worth a saunter down memory lane to a simpler time when the smell of musky paper and eraser crumbs filled the room and for a little while, you were a hero.